Skip to main content

 recycling-programme

-As an institution which focuses on bettering the space our students live in, we frequently encourage acts of kindness and other community service to give back to the community.
+As an institution which focusses on bettering the space our students live in, we frequently encourage acts of kindness and other community service to give back to the community.
 We have also partnered with several adopted charities such as Blue Dragon and Caring for Cambodia to give the students a chance to contribute to those in Singapore and beyond.

 A Holistic Education For All